stock2shop/connector/readme.md

-# Stock2Shop - PHP Connectors
+# Stock2Shop - Demo Channel Connector

-Demo Connector

 ## Overview

-A "channel" is an online shop, a marketplace or a website that has shopping cart functionality. e.g. Shopify, Magento or WooCommerce.
+A "Channel" is an online shop, a marketplace or a website that has shopping cart functionality. e.g. Shopify, Magento or WooCommerce.

-A "connector" is code which makes it possible for synchronization of data between a channel and Stock2Shop.
+A "Connector" makes it possible to sync data between a Channel and Stock2Shop.

-This repository has a Demo channel API which can be run locally.
+This repository has a Demo API which can be run locally.
-It mimics how a "real" channel might behave.
+It mimics how a "real" Channel might behave.

-## Demo setup
+## Setup

-To set up the DEMO webserver and run the below in sequence.
+To set up the Demo API and tests, run the below in sequence.

 ```
 git clone https://github.com/stock2shop/connector.git